zhangty019/Toolpath_Gcode_generation/README.md

 ## Usage

-Prerequisite: Remesh the surface layer:
--../DataSet/source_layer/input;
--python;
--meshlab(2022)

 **Step 0: input layer files (.obj) .**
+Prerequisite: Remesh the surface layer ( python + meshlab 2022.02 )
+- source directory: ../DataSet/source_layer/input;
+- double click "remesh.py" to do remesh.
-- The files of the layers (.obj) for the model that is going to print need to be saved in the following folder '**../DataSet/source_layer/output**'
+- So, the files of the layers (.obj) for the model will be saved in the following folder '**../DataSet/source_layer/output**'

 **Step 1:  Read Layers .**